HomeSecurity & PrivacyGoogle Authenticator

 Is there a Google Authenticator app for Mac?

-No, there is no official Google Authenticator app for macOS, and you should avoid any third party download claiming to be one.
+No, there is no official Google Authenticator app for macOS, and you should avoid any third party download or emulator claiming to be one.
 The app runs on your iPhone or iPad, and you simply read the six digit code from there when a website on your MacBook asks for it.
 That separation between your computer and your code is intentional and part of what keeps the system secure.

 What happens if I lose the phone with my codes on it?